 8. HSA Contribution Limits Go Up

-In 2018, the federal estate tax exemption rises to $5.6 million from $5.49 million in 2017.
-At a 40 percent estate tax rate, that adds up to $44,000 in savings from the previous year.
-In addition, the gift tax annual exclusion, or the amount you can give each person before you use up some of the estate tax exemption (or owe gift taxes), rises to $15,000 from $14,000.
+In 2021, the federal estate tax exemption rises to $11.7 million from $11.58 million in 2020.
+The gift tax annual exclusion — or the amount you can give each person before you use up some of the estate tax exemption (or owe gift taxes) — remains at $15,000, where it has been since 2018.

 Related: What is the Death Tax?

-Usually, you’re required to include not only any cash payments you receive from your employer but also any other benefits your employer pays on your behalf when you report your taxable income to the IRS.
+As a taxpayer, you’re typically required to include not only any cash payments you receive from your employer but also any other benefits your employer pays on your behalf when you report your taxable income to the IRS.
 However, there are certain exceptions known as fringe benefits.
-For example, in 2018, your employer can provide you with up to $260 of transportation benefits each month, such as free parking or a public transportation pass, without it increasing your taxable income.
-In 2017, the limit was $255 per month.
+For example, in 2021, your employer can provide you with up to $270 of transportation benefits each month, such as free parking or a public transportation pass, without it increasing your taxable income.